Electronic Bloch oscillation in a pristine monolayer graphene

 Fig. 2(a) and (b) show the Lissajous figures of $v_x$ and $v_y$ with different values of $k_x$.
-When $\frac{\sqrt{3}}{2}ak_x=0$, the electron shall pass through the DPs and shall behave as a hole-like electron, and after a period of time it shall behave as an electron again, and its amplitude is increased accordingly.
+When $\frac{\sqrt{3}}{2}ak_x=0$, the electron passes through the DPs and behaves as a hole-like electron, and after a period of time it behaves as an electron again, and its amplitude increases accordingly.
 At this case when $-\omega't\in[2n+\frac{2}{3}\pi, 2n+\frac{4}{3}\pi]$, the particle behaves as a hole-like electron, otherwise it behaves as an electron.

 Different from the \textit{case I}, the oscillation along the $y$ direction never disappears when electric field is along the $y$ direction, and its amplitude never becomes zero.
 There is a special case that when $k_x=0$, we find that $v_x=0$.
-At this case the oscillation in the $x$-direction shall disappear.
+At this case the oscillation in the $x$-direction may disappear.
 The corresponding trajectories within three periods are shown in Fig. 2(c) and (d).

-\textit{Case III: $E$ along the arbitrary direction.} At this case, the dynamics of the electron becomes much more complicated, since both $E_x$ and $E_y$ are not 0.
+\textit{Case III: $E$ along the arbitrary direction.} At this case, the dynamics of the electron becomes much more complicated, since both $E_x$ and $E_y$ are non-zero.
 Meanwhile, the dynamic properties of $v_x(t)$ and $v_y(t)$ are also related with the initial phase $k_x(0)$ and $k_y(0)$ and the ratio $E_x/E_y$.